 If you run a bank, fintech, payment platform, or any technology business in Rwanda, penetration testing is no longer optional.
 BNR mandates it for regulated entities, and even businesses outside financial services are increasingly required to demonstrate security due diligence to clients, partners, and the National Cyber Security Authority.

-This guide covers everything you need to know: what penetration testing actually is, who needs it in Rwanda, what BNR requires, what a test covers, how to choose a provider, what certifications matter, what it costs, and what happens after the test.
+This guide covers what penetration testing actually is, who needs it in Rwanda, what BNR requires, what a test covers, how to choose a provider, what to verify before you sign, what it costs, and what happens after the test.

 What is penetration testing?